 Foreman Transcripts, various

 Indian Agency Employees, Official Register of the United States, various

 American Indian Removal

-More than sixty different tribes relocated to present-day Oklahoma during the nineteenth century.
-Although some tribes moved voluntarily, most were forcibly removed from their homelands and assigned to a reservation in Indian Territory.
-To learn more view an outline and timeline of Indian removal.
+More than sixty different tribal nations relocated to present-day Oklahoma during the nineteenth century.
+Although some moved voluntarily, most were forcibly removed from their homelands and assigned to a reservation in Indian Territory.
+To learn more, view an outline and timeline of Indian removal.

 The Office of American Indian Culture and Preservation

 This office was established in 2013 by the Board of Directors of the Oklahoma Historical Society.
 The purpose of this office is to strengthen the ties between the federally recognized tribal nations of Oklahoma and the OHS, to work closely with tribal cultural preservation staff and assist with issues requiring expertise and guidance with culturally important materials, to conduct oral history projects with tribal elders, to provide workshops regarding preservation issues, to enhance collections development of American Indian materials, and to enhance research opportunities for tribal groups or individuals regarding the OHS collections.